stattlab/atomistic-scale-simulations/statmech-thermo/structural-correlations.md

 The types of static correlations can generally be divided into

 * One body quantities: the density and its Fourier transform.
 Another example is the RMS deviation from lattice sites for a solid, this is called Lindeman's ratio or in Fourier space the Debye-Waller factor.
-* two body quantities: the pair correlation and its Fourier transform: the structure factor.
+* Two body quantities: the pair correlation and its Fourier transform: the structure factor.
-* higher body correlations such as angular correlations and three-body correlations.
+* Higher body correlations such as angular correlations and three-body correlations.

-### The density
+### The Density

 The density tells you where the particles are (or have been).
 In a translationally invariant system it will be constant except for noise if you average long enough.